Plains game species that can be hunted in the countries of Southern Africa range from the tiny steenbok to the mighty eland.

 These medium-sized antelope favor mountainous terrain where they occur in small family groups.
 Only the male of the species carries horns.
 Mountain reedbuck can present a very challenging hunt with a lot of climbing involved.
 Long shots with varying elevation are often required, and a fast flat shooting caliber would be recommended when embarking on a mountain reedbuck hunt.

-Nyala are among the most gracious of the spiral-horned antelope that can be hunted in South Africa.
+Nyala are among the most graceful of the spiral-horned antelope that can be hunted in South Africa.
 Their preferred habitat is the higher rainfall eastern parts of South Africa where they favor densely wooded savanna.
 The .270 should be the smallest caliber with which to pursue the nyala.
 A .30 caliber rifle would, however, be a better choice.

 The awkward-looking red hartebeest is one of the fastest of the plains game animals found in South Africa.
 They favor open-country areas where they rely on their speed to elude predators.
 Hartebeest have good hearing and an acute sense of smell and should always be approached slowly from downwind.
 Their eyesight is not particularly good.